 - Smarten up walls with high-gloss metro tiles and crisp white grout.

 - Ramp up decorative detail with different tile shapes.
 Think hexagons, fish-scale or chevron patterns.

+Fancy giving it a go yourself?
 Read our step-by-step guide to find out how to tile a wall.

 Opt for the best bathroom window dressing